cnguy/kayn/README.md

         * Promise-based requests retry up to three times.
         * Callback-based requests are infinite at the moment.
 * Tells you what parameters you can pass in when you make a parameter-related error.
+* Built-in, flexible caching (in memory and redis).

 Hopefully there aren't *too* many bugs!
 I'm currently focusing on refactoring the code now.
-I'm planning to add caching in the near future.

 ## Philosophy
 My goal is to make a wrapper that is simple, sensible, and consistent.
 This project is heavily inspired by [psuedonym117's Python wrapper](https://github.com/pseudonym117/Riot-Watcher).
 Look at the [Usage Section](#usage) to see what I mean.